Components of State Anti-Bullying Laws and Regulations

 |Review and update of local policies||No|

-What are the Wisconsin state laws that cover bullying?
+Which Wisconsin state laws and regulations cover bullying?

 - Wisconsin Statute §118.02.
 Special observance days